Tailormap/tailormap-viewer/README.md

 Copy the `.env.template` file to `.env` and change the `HOST` variable to the hostname Tailormap will be running on.
 Tailormap must run on the `/` path.

-If you're using a reverse proxy without Docker just reverse proxy 127.0.0.1:8080 (this port is added in `docker-compose.override.yml` along with the PostgreSQL port).
+If you're using a reverse proxy without Docker just reverse proxy 127.0.0.1:8080 (this port binding is added in `docker-compose.override.yml`).
 The ports can be changed in an `.env` file or by using another override file in `COMPOSE_FILE`.

 It's a good idea to use Traefik as a reverse proxy because it can be automatically configured by Docker labels and can automatically request
 Let's Encrypt certificates.
 Add `docker-compose.traefik.yml` to `COMPOSE_FILE` in the `.env` file.
 See the file for details.